Explore hay meadows at Longshaw

 Did you know that Longshaw has rich hay meadows to explore which are at their best in June and July?

-We surveyed the hay meadow next to Longshaw car park last summer and found 45 species of herbs and grasses, as well as frogs, lizards, bees and butterflies.
-This year we'll mow a path through the meadow so you can wander around and see how many species you can find.
+We surveyed the hay meadow next to Longshaw car park over the past few summers and found 45 species of herbs and grasses, as well as frogs, lizards, bees and butterflies.
+This year we've mown a path through the meadow so you can wander around and see how many species you can find.

 Look out for beautiful water avens, colourful meadow vetchling and birdsfoot trefoil (known as eggs and bacon).
 Pick up a free ID sheet from the shed to help you.

 The activities at our muck in day on Sunday 14th July will help to look after the hay-meadows at Longshaw, and in the shop there's a new bee friendly range.
 The meadows are brilliant for bees and butterflies and if you sit a while you'll see they are buzzing with life!